The Best UK Home Improvement TV Shows

 Changing rooms first hit our screens all the way back in 1996 and was one of the most popular home improvement TV shows of the late 1990’s until it ended in 2004.
 The show saw couples swap houses with their friends and decorate a room in the others home.
 The couples would be supported by top designers to help them make some stylish decisions however, these were sometimes slightly ‘out-there’ choices which would cause upset between the couples but of course creating great television moments in the process.
 The show was presented by Carol Smillie with expert help from professional carpenter ‘handy’ Andy Kane and the show made nationwide stars of the pair.

-Did to know: The show was franchised to local TV in the United States and as far as New Zealand and Australia!
+Did you know: The show was franchised to local TV in the United States and as far as New Zealand and Australia!

 Property ladder 2001-2009